 COSMIC EDUCATION is a cornerstone of the Montessori philosophy.
 Its purpose is to share knowledge and favor the process of self-construction to educate people capable of creating a better world.
 Thanks to the manipulative material developed for students of this age group, knowledge is acquired once again in a natural and permanent manner.

-Based on this comprehensive development of each student, Cuarto Creciente International School also offers essential development areas such as music, painting, garden work and sports, without forgetting that everything takes place in a bilingual environment (Spanish/English).
+Based on this comprehensive development of each student, Cuarto Creciente Montessori School also offers essential development areas such as music, painting, garden work and sports, without forgetting that everything takes place in a bilingual environment ENGLISH/SPANISH, with FRENCH subject.